 Why It’s Hot

 Almost all those who now work in healthcare administration have to hold a master’s degree.
 This is due to a national commitment to increasing educational levels of staff.
-Hence, those with an MBA in healthcare management are almost guaranteed to have a career for life.
+Those with an MBA in healthcare management are almost guaranteed to have a career for life.

 While an entry level position can still be taken up by someone with a bachelor’s degree, this is becoming increasingly rare.
 Additionally, salaries are significantly lower.
-Average salaries, including those for bachelor degree holders, stand at $88,580 per year as of 2012, with those with master’s degrees earning significantly more.
+Average salaries, including those for bachelor’s degree holders, stand at $118,800 as of 2020, while on the high end of the salary range where you’re more likely to find experienced professionals with an MBA in Health Services Management, salaries can be $195,000 or more.

 As a health care manager, you can work in a huge range of capacities.
 Each of these have different responsibilities and rank levels.
 In entry level positions, you will generally manage a small sub group or a single department within some sort of care facility.
 You can also start to manage multiple departments or get to work in managing strategies and company plans.
 Most MBA degree holders will work mostly at a desk.
 However, a lot of time will also be spent on your feet, particularly if you have to manage departments.
 Furthermore, there is a chance that you will have to work long and unsociable hours, depending on the facility you work for.